*Update: California’s Abalone Season 2018 is now closed for the year- See “Learn More” below.

 In 2013, Sea Star Wasting Disease killed large numbers of sea stars on the West Coast of North America, from Mexico to Alaska.
 Sea stars are important predators of invertebrates that live in the kelp forests.
 The loss of these predators added another stressor that would later contribute to a sea urchin population expansion.
 Purple sea urchin densities are now greater than 60 times their historic density in northern California.
-With their uncontrolled growth they out-compete other species, such as abalone, for space and food.
+With their uncontrolled growth, they out-compete other species, such as abalone, for space and food.

 Abalone numbers have also declined in places, partly because of poachers.
 Gangs and syndicates take abalone out on a large scale unconcerned about law enforcement.
-At the cost of $125 per pound poachers fill their sacks to supply a booming illegal restaurant trade.
+At the cost of $125 per pound, poachers fill their sacks to supply a booming illegal restaurant trade.

-Further, abalone are not able to coagulate their blood.
+Further, the abalone are not able to coagulate their blood.
 When a diver fails to measure prior to taking the abalone off their rocky perch and damages the flesh of the animal, they are not going to recover.
 They are basically going to bleed to death.

 *Want to Learn more?

-Below are are resources to help you learn more about California’s new regulations and the causes behind them.
+Below are resources to help you learn more about California’s new regulations and the causes behind them.